enorddev/Ask-Greguy/README.md

 # Realtor Landing Page

-This landing page project was built using Boostrap 5 & Javascript.
+This landing page project was built using Bootstrap 5 & Javascript.
 It was also used to practice concepts like responsive web design (media queries) and using API's

 https://stellar-melomakarona-3e0de3.netlify.app/